 In this light, the shift from application security to product security — as both a job title and a way of thinking about security — makes perfect sense.
 Cloud, DevOps, agile development, and the digital transformation they enable have rendered the traditional app-focused security perspective obsolete.
 It's not about securing a handful of line-of-business applications anymore.
 Security engineers are now responsible for the security of the products created to deliver value to customers, drive competitive differentiation, and advance corporate strategy.

 The stakes have never been higher.
 A compromised in-house productivity app can temporarily disrupt or delay operations — but a compromised core product or service in the hands of customers can deal a devastating blow to the business itself.

 The distinction may seem nuanced, but consider this: ask an executive how much sleep he or she loses worrying about the integrity of the company's applications and you're likely to get a blank stare.
 Now ask the same question about the integrity of the company's products.

 Security engineers are right to embrace this new product-centric conception of their role.
 Hopefully, this shift will help bring awareness to the growing importance of their work — and help them secure the enhanced budget, resources, and tools they need to ensure the security of the products that power their business, and the businesses that power the new digital economy.

 Join Dark Reading LIVE for two cybersecurity summits at Interop ITX.
 Learn from the industry's most knowledgeable experts.
 Check out the security track agenda here.
 Early Bird Rates Expire Friday March 23.
 Use Promo Code DR200 to Save $200

-Tyler Shields is Vice President of Marketing, Strategy, and Partnerships at Signal Sciences.
-Prior to joining Signal Sciences, Shields covered all things applications, mobile, and IoT security as distinguished analyst at Forrest Research.
-Before Forrester, he managed mobile ...
+Tyler Shields is Vice President of Portfolio Strategy at CA Technologies.
+Prior to joining CA, Shields covered all things applications, mobile, and IoT security as distinguished analyst at Forrester Research.
+Before Forrester, he managed mobile solutions at Veracode, where he ...
 View Full Bio